ASUWebPlatforms/webspark-ci/README.md

 # Deployment

 The benefit of the Pantheon Build Tools workflow is its automated deployment process between the GitHub repository and the Pantheon website.
-Previously, developers had to create and manage their own Pantheon sites to test their work in.
-The Pantheon Build Tools allows for a centralized site for all team members to use and contribute to.
-Below you will find a simplified breakdown of the [Pull Request Workflow](https://docs.pantheon.io/guides/build-tools/pr-workflow):
+Previously, developers had to create and manage their own Pantheon sites to test their work.
+The Pantheon Build Tools workflow allows for a centralized site for all team members to use and contribute to.
+Below, you will find a simplified breakdown of the Build Tools [Pull Request Workflow](https://docs.pantheon.io/guides/build-tools/pr-workflow):

-1. **Pull Request Issuance:** A developer makes changes to a task branch in their local environment and pushes these changes to the remote `webspark-ci` repository.
+1. **Pull Request Issued:** A developer makes changes to a task branch in their local environment and pushes these changes to the remote `webspark-ci` repository.
 They then create a pull request (PR) to propose merging these changes into the sprint branch.
 2. **Continuous Integration (CI) Kicks In:** Upon the creation of the PR, the continuous integration (CI) process starts via CircleCI.
 CircleCI is configured to automatically pick up the PR event and initiate a series of tasks defined in a configuration file within the project, which Pantheon has already bootstrapped for us.
-3. **Automated Build Process:** CircleCI first checks out the proposed changes from the task branch, then it performs tasks such as installing dependencies, compiling code, running unit tests, and more.
-The base configuration simply runs Composer, however, we have the flexibilty to expanded upon this process as we see fit.
+3. **Automated Build Process:** CircleCI first checks out the proposed changes from the task branch, then performs tasks such as installing dependencies, compiling code, running unit tests, etc. The base configuration simply runs Composer, however, we have the flexibility to expand upon this process as we see fit.
 4. **Creation of the Pantheon Multidev:** If the build process is successful, CircleCI then uses Terminus to create a new Multidev environment in the `webspark-ci` Pantheon site, using the database and files from the `dev` environment.
 The Multidev will be named after the PR.
 5. **Automated Testing:** Depending on the project's configuration, CircleCI may then perform additional automated tests in the new Multidev environment.
 Pantheon provides Behat testing and visual regression testing by default, but we can expand these to include performance tests, accessibility tests, and more.
-6. **PR Update and Review:** Once the Multidev environment is ready, CircleCI updates the original PR with the URL of the new Multidev.
+6. **PR Review:** Once the Multidev environment is ready, CircleCI updates the original PR with the URL of the new Multidev.
 This allows the team to review the proposed changes in a fully functional environment.
-Additional commits made to the task branch for the PR will trigger the build process, ensuring the Multidev is always using the most up to date code.
+Additional commits made to the task branch for the PR will trigger the build process, ensuring the Multidev is always using the most up-to-date code.
-7. **Deletion of the Pantheon Multidev:** When the PR is merged into the sprint branch and closed on GitHub, CircleCI will automatically destroy the Multidev environment for that PR.
+7. **Deletion of the Pantheon Multidev:** When the PR is merged into the sprint branch and closed, CircleCI will automatically destroy the Multidev environment for that PR.

 <div align="right"><a href="#webspark-ci">↑ Top</a></div>
 <br>